meowdog011011/plitfarmer-series/README.md

-# my first unity game: Plitfarmer Platformer
+# my first unity games: The Plitfarmer Series

-This repo will contain all versions of this game.
+This repo will contain all versions of the game Plitfarmer Platformer and the sequel, Plitfarmer Blockbreaker.

-If you want to rebuild it, I am using Unity version [**2022.3.6f1**](https://unity.com/releases/editor/whats-new/2022.3.6) for versions 1.1.10 and under.
-For the rest (1.2.0 and up), I used Unity version [**2023.2.1f1**](https://unity.com/releases/editor/whats-new/2023.2.1).

 If you want to contribute with your ideas, create an issue.
 All ideas and feedback are welcome!

-## Change Log
+## Change Log: Plitfarmer Platformer

 8/7/2023 3:39 PM - v 1.0 Initial creation